vuxcode/we1-project-loke-nordlander-olsson/time-report.md

   - Researched the issue, Internet Explorer can't check localStorage which is null or undefined
   - Spent most of the time testing different approaches
   - Turned the disabling of TTS into a function

 - 2021-12-05 10:19 Worked for 1 hour and 10 minutes.
 I have done:
-  - Added comments to most things in the Cascading Style Sheet.
+  - Added comments to most things in the Cascading Style Sheet
   - Fixed the CSS property of buttons so they could be set to different font-sizes.
-  - Added id to the sidebar buttons.
+  - Added id to the sidebar buttons
   - Cleaned up the CSS properties a bit.
-Removed unnecessary ones.
+Removed unnecessary ones

+- 2021-12-08 12:15 Worked for 1 hour and 20 minutes.
+I have done:
+  - Fixed sidebar not displaying correctly
+  - Added main wrapper above article, anything that isn't top or sidebar is included in this
+  - Added additional comments

-Total time: 17 hours and 50 minutes
+Total time: 19 hours and 10 minutes